 IMPORTANT: Laptop users with a docking station must activate Geographic Imager in the undocked state.
 All users with wireless and fixed NIC's should disable the wireless NIC temporarily before activating Geographic Imager and then activate using a wired internet connection.
 Other devices such as mobile phones, GPS devices and microphones should be disconnected as well.

 After installation of Geographic Imager, launch Adobe Photoshop.
-The Geographic Imager Welcome Screen will appear.
-This window gives four licensing options: Evaluate, Register, Retrieve and Floating.
-Alternatively, open the License Management dialog box from the Geographic Imager palette options menu.
+The Geographic Imager welcome window provides four licensing options: Evaluate, Register, Retrieve and Floating.
+Alternatively, open the License Management dialog box from the Geographic Imager panel options menu.